Jose Altuve Preview, Player Props: Astros vs. Athletics

-Jose Altuve -- with an on-base percentage of .289 in his past 10 games, 109 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Oakland Athletics, with Mason Miller on the mound, on September 11 at 8:10 PM ET.
+On Tuesday, Jose Altuve (.732 slugging percentage in past 10 games, including six home runs) and the Houston Astros play the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 8:10 PM ET.

-In his previous game, he collected three RBI (going 1-for-4 with a home run) against the Padres.
+In his previous game he had a one-hit performance (1-for-3) against the Athletics.

 Jose Altuve Game Info & Props vs. the Athletics